How to Get UK Music Festival Bookings

 - Not sending the information they request.
 If you don’t have it, get it!

 - Your pitch is weak.
-Read up on how to pitch to a booker and think of ways you can grab their attention from the get-go.
+Read up on how to pitch to a booker so you can grab their attention from the get-go.

 For the bigger festivals, many artists get booked on through live agencies that have connections with key promoters in the festival circuit.
 Promoters will often try and fill their slots through these agents rather than deal with hundreds of independent artists.

-This is because if promoters were open to independent artists then they would have to do their research on the act and their history, as well as sort out the contractual agreements.
+This is because big promoters can’t really be open to independent artists.
+They would have to do their research on the act and, as well as sort out the contractual agreements.
 This is so much more work than they are capable of doing alongside running the festival so respected booking agents come in with their roster, make the pitch and sort out the little details.

 Some of the biggest booking agencies include 13 Artists and Coda.
 If you look at their roster, then you will see their acts dotted around over festival billings across the world.
 A booking agent can be a game changer and get you playing in front of thousands over a single summer.